Treasurer of the United States: Change in functions over the years

 The post of U.S. treasurer predates the United States Constitution.
 The treasurer was originally charged with the receipt and custody of all government funds independent of the treasury secretary, not unlike today's elected state treasurers.
 Beginning in 1939, the Office of the Treasurer and its cash management activities were brought under the direction of a broader Fiscal Service, one that also coordinated governmentwide accounting and debt management.
 Later in 1974, the cash management function in its entirety was transferred from the treasurer to what is now known as the Bureau of the Fiscal Service as a cost-saving measure.
 Responsibility for oversight of the Bureau of Engraving and Printing (BEP) and the United States Mint was later assigned to the treasurer in 1981.
 In 1994, the treasurer was also named National Honorary Director of the U.S. Savings Bonds Campaign and therefore assigned the task of promoting - as opposed to managing - the program.

 More recently, the requirement of the United States Senate confirmation for the appointment was dropped in August 2012.

 Since the appointment of Georgia Neese Clark Gray in 1949, the non-continuous total length of time the office has been vacant is more than 4,750 days, or thirteen years, while in the 170+ years prior to that, such time totaled less than a year.

 Female officeholders

 Between 1949 and 2025, 17 women held the position of the office of treasurer.
 Georgia Neese Clark Gray became treasurer on June 21, 1949, making her the first woman to hold the office.
 Until Trump's appointment of Brandon Beach to the position in 2025, all subsequent treasurers were women, and several of those women have also been Hispanic, starting with Romana Acosta Bañuelos in 1971.
+Marilynn Malerba, of the Mohegan, became the first Native American treasurer in 2022.